Darcy220606/AMPcombi/docs/source/visualization.rst

     .. warning::

+        - The updated app files can be found [here](https://github.com/Darcy220606/AMPcombi-interface).

-        This interface was created with an assumption that all AMPcombi submodules are run, including clustering of AMPs and prediction of signaling peptide.
-        Additionally, for the taxonomy tab, it assumes that the user provided a column ``mmseqs_lineage_contig`` which contains the lineage format obtained from running
-        `MMseqs2 taxonomy module <https://mmseqs.com/latest/userguide.pdf>`_ ,which can also be generated when running `nf-core/funcscan <https://github.com/nf-core/funcscan>`_
-        with the AMP and taxonomy workflows.
+        - This interface was created with an assumption that all AMPcombi submodules are run, including clustering of AMPs and prediction of signaling peptide.
+Additionally, for the taxonomy tab, it assumes that the user provided a column ``mmseqs_lineage_contig`` which contains the lineage format obtained from running `MMseqs2 taxonomy module <https://mmseqs.com/latest/userguide.pdf>`_ ,which can also be generated when running `nf-core/funcscan <https://github.com/nf-core/funcscan>`_ with the AMP and taxonomy workflows.

 Example table: